 A shockingly high number of these blog posts are thrown together around 11 pm because I feel like I need to get something published before midnight.
 Most of the time, if you ask me at 9 pm what I’ll be writing, I have no freaking clue.

 But with just a few exceptions, I’ve figured something out every day.
-It’s amazing how if you force yourself to write something RIGHT NOW, you are able to liberate yourself from what that writing actually is.
+It’s amazing how if you force yourself to write something RIGHT NOW, you are able to liberate yourself from the stress of deciding what you should write about.

 It’s all too easy to come up with all sorts of ideas that you plan to write sometime eventually.
 We’ve all done it.
 But until you actually write those ideas you have nothing.
 It doesn’t matter how good those ideas are if they’re just floating around your head.
 Whether it be the struggles of life or fear of writing something bad that keeps you from writing, the outcome is still the same.
 You’re still just a person with ideas rather than a writer.